PelinAvramoglu/stresslevelanalysis/README.md

 ## Methodology
 ### Dataset Description

-This dataset will be collected over a 30-day period to analyze the impact of study time, sleep duration, and stress levels leading up to an exam.
+This dataset will be collected over a 30 day period to analyze the impact of study time, sleep duration, and stress levels leading up to an exam.
 Each entry represents a daily record of the following variables:

 - **Date**: The specific date of data collection.
 - **DayOfWeek**: The day of the week, helping to identify any patterns related to specific weekdays or weekends.